vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 * Entire distressed position should always be liquidated - even if reducing position size, by say 50%, would result in the remaining portion being above the trader's maintenance margin.
 * When there's insufficient volume on the order-book to close out a distressed position no action should be taken: the position remains open and any amounts in trader's margin account should stay there.
 Same principle should apply if upon next margin recalculation the position is still distressed.
+* If the party is distressed at a point of leaving auction it should be closedout immediately (provided there's enough volume on the book once all the pegged and liquidity provision orders get redeployed).

 # Examples and Pseudo code